-BU 141.
+BUAD 141.
 Managing Personal Finances I. (CIP: 19.0401)

 This course is designed to give the student a basic understanding of how to manage personal finances from a Biblical perspective.
 Major topics include: implementing a financial plan, budgeting for consumption and savings, stewardship issues, and debt planning.
-8-week course, 1st half of semester.

-BU 142.
+BUAD 142.
 Managing Personal Finances II.
 (CIP: 19.0401)

 This course is designed to give the student a basic understanding of how to manage personal finances from a Biblical perspective.
 Major topics include: investments bonds, mutual funds, taxes, and more.
-8-week course, 2nd half of semester.
+Prerequisites: BUAD 141

-BU 214.
+BUAD 214.
 Organizational Communication.
 (CIP: 09.0901)